 We take every precaution to prevent surgical infections, and you are an important part of the process.
-Three days prior to your surgery, your doctor wants you to shower with a special soap, called Chlorhexidine Gluconate [CHG], to lower the risk of infection during surgery.
+On the morning of your surgery, your doctor wants you to shower with a special soap, called Chlorhexidine Gluconate [CHG], to lower the risk of infection during surgery.
 The soap removes bacteria from your skin to prevent surgical site infection.
 This product should not be used if you are allergic to Chlorhexidine Gluconate (CHG).

-Pre-Surgery Shower (no baths) Schedule:
+Pre-surgery shower (no baths) schedule

-- Three days prior to surgery, shower from neck to feet - 2.
-Two days prior to surgery, shower from neck to feet - 3.
-Night prior to surgery, shower from neck to feet - 4.
-Morning of surgery, shower from neck to feet
+- Night prior to surgery, shower from neck to feet - Morning of surgery, shower from neck to feet - Change bed linens